ironbar/hungry_geese/reports/04_Modeling.md

 Thus it has sense to do the same because it may be useful to tune the hyperparameters.

+#### Experience replay

+> We trained for a total of 10 million frames and used a replay memory of one million most recent frames.

+I'm going to do something similar to this.
+I will save data from each epoch on a different file.
+When going to train I will load the last data and random n aditional files of the last m epochs.
+Thus I have two parameters to play with.
+I don't think I could use more than ~5 files for training due to RAM memory issues, but I don't expect that would be necessary.

+So I have to first implement that and then test if it improves learning.

 <!---
 I can identify 3 major factors that we have to study: